 CHEER on Netflix

 God this show is so good, and it doesn't matter if you care at all about cheerleading, the way that Friday Night Lights didn't require you to care about football.
 We get the backstories of these white girls and gay black boys and the hardships they've endured that drive them to this insane sport and these students are so special and the storytelling is excellent.
 You will not believe the number of injuries we watch happen, and I thought football was bad when it comes to concussions, it looks like it has nothing on elite cheerleading.
 One girl casually noted that she just had her fifth concussion.
 One of the students endures a someone releasing nudes of her from when she was 16 onto the internet.
 In episode 5 La'Darius discloses that he experienced childhood sexual abuse and was harmed by an older boy.
+We also learned in the months after the show about allegations made against one of the stars, Jerry, that he has sexually abused young boys.

 Spinning Out on Netflix